-Thales Smith took first prize at the Guitar Foundation of America’s International Youth Competition in 2006 and the American String Teachers Association’s National Solo Competition Junior Guitar Division in 2009.
+As a young classical guitarist, Thales took first prize at the Guitar Foundation of America’s International Youth Competition in 2006 and the American String Teachers Association’s National Solo Competition Junior Guitar Division in 2009.
 In 2008 he was named a Texas Young Master by the Texas Commission on the Arts and Texas Cultural Trust and was consequently awarded a three-summer scholarship to further his study of the classical guitar.
-That same year, guitarist and composer Mark Anthony Cruz dedicated to Thales his piece Triptych No. 2.
+That same year, guitarist and composer Mark Anthony Cruz dedicated his piece Triptych No. 2 to Thales.

-As a seasoned performer, Thales has brought his playing to wide ranging audiences throughout central Texas.
-He has appeared regularly on the Central Presbyterian Church Noonday Concert Series and has extensively performed outreach concerts in Austin schools and community centers.
-In addition to numerous media appearances on television and radio, Thales has twice appeared on KMFA’s Classical Austin show and in 2007 was featured on NPR’s From the Top, broadcast nationwide from a performance in Bethesda Maryland’s Music Center at Strathmore.
-In 2010, Thales was featured as a New Young Artist at the Victoria Bach Festival for which he performed a feature concert and six outreach concerts in the Victoria community.
+Thales has performed extensively in Texas and around the country.
+In 2007, Thales was featured on NPR’s From the Top broadcast nationwide from a performance in Bethesda Maryland’s Music Center at Strathmore, and in 2010 Thales was featured as a New Young Artist at the Victoria Bach Festival for which he performed a feature concert and six outreach concerts in the Victoria community.